-At South Staffs Water we’re committed to providing a consistent supply of high quality water to all of our customers now and for future generations.
+At South Staffs Water we’re committed to providing a consistent supply of high quality water to all of our customers now and for the future.

 Our water supply is taken from both groundwater (boreholes) and surface water sources (rivers).
 The quality of this water can be affected by activity which takes place on the land and in rivers which make up the catchment area.